daveidhg/cybersecurity/README.md

-Here is a collection of scripts and tools used in different cybersecurity challenges and tests on private networks.
+Here is a collection of scripts and tools used in different cybersecurity challenges and programs made for private usage.